-Sherrie partnered with Chief Wiley Gammon, Atlanta Metropolitan College’s Chief of Police, to aim to educate officers about trauma-informed responses.
-Chief Gammon took it upon himself to complete over 100 hours of continuing education.
-He is committed to changing the misconceptions of trauma in the campus police force.
+Sherrie has partnered with Chief Wiley Gammon, retired Chief of Police of Atlanta Metropolitan College.
+Chief Gammon aims to educate officers about trauma-informed responses.
+He is a Georgia POST Police Instructor and has completed over 2,500 hours of advanced police training.
+He is committed to changing the misconceptions of trauma within law enforcement.

 Sherrie Allsup has presented training to law enforcement and other organizations all over the country.
 She has completed over 90 hours of training on sexual assault, domestic assault, and suicide prevention.
 She is a member of RAINN, as well as the Victim Impact Panel for the Texas Department of Criminal Justice.
 Her trainings in sexual assault for law enforcement satisfy POST certification requirements.